BAOFENG BF F8HP – Review and Recommended Accessories

 The Baofeng UV-9R Dustproof Waterproof IP67 is the recommended waterproof Baofeng alternative.

 If you are looking for an American made hand held transceiver radio, be prepared for sticker shock.
-Here's an example, the BK KNG2-P150 Digital VHF Radio.
+Here's an example from BK Radio.

 The slightly more expensive Yaesu FT65 (Japanese) is the other contender tied for #1.
 It is IP65 water resistant also.
 Quality wise the Japanese ones are more expensive and better constructed the FT60 is a more feature rich model.
 A full featured advanced unit is the Yaesu VX-8DR which even supports bluetooth.